 I made a conscious effort to hold back and reduce my pave to within range from then onwards, including having a walking break during the water station at mile 4.

 There’s this fixation on time with runners, especially on social media.
-And whilst I share all of my training runs and paces – they’re all available on Strava – I actually didn’t share the time from the Great South Run in my initial post.
-And I had people ask me about it….
-And so there’s a pressure to post ‘good’ times, or times that we have in our own head as a ‘respectable’ time for us.
+And whilst I share all of my training runs and paces – they’re all available on Strava.
+I actually didn’t share the time from the Great South Run in my initial post.
+I had people ask me about it.
+And so there’s a pressure to post ‘good’ times.
+Or times that we have in our own head as a ‘respectable’ time for us.
 Which is all ridiculous.
 Each run has a purpose, each workout, easy run, tempo and race.
 We can’t and shouldn’t race them all.
-Lets let go of these arbitrary time pressures, and just stick to what we’re supposed to do.
+Let’s let go of these arbitrary time pressures, and just stick to what we’re supposed to do.

 I was kindly gifted my place by Garmin, but you can enter next years race here.